These pages will be updated frequently. Please check back for the most current information.

 This is the Current and Proposed Housing Developments Report used by the Committee from the Spring of 2017.
 It lists all of the school districts subdivisions and student enrollment figures by grade levels.
 The list includes both finished subdivisions and subdivisions currently being developed.
 In areas still being developed, the remaining number of permits are shown with projected student yields.
 Note – enrollment projections were developed independently of this report.
 It was used to show where the most likely areas of future development would come from.

-Enrollment projections were updated with the fall 2017 student counts.
+The last Enrollment projections were updated with the fall 2017 student counts.
 A drop in kindergarten enrollments have brought down our overall elementary projections over previous models.
 However, forecasting future years using kindergarten registrations similar to the previous trend will cause the projections to rise.
+New enrollment projections are being prepared using the enrollments from the start of the 2018-19 school year, but the date for the official enrollment for the year is October 15th.